MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RecoveryServices.Backup/v1.0.4/Get-AzureRmRecoveryServicesBackupRecoveryPoint.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesBackupRecoveryPoint** cmdlet gets the recovery points for a backed up azure_2 Backup item.
+The **Get-AzureRmRecoveryServicesBackupRecoveryPoint** cmdlet gets the recovery points for a backed up Azure Backup item.
 After an item has been backed up, an **AzureRmRecoveryServicesBackupRecoveryPoint** object has one or more recovery points.

 Set the vault context by using the Set-AzureRmRecoveryServicesVaultContext cmdlet before you use the current cmdlet.